 When using a hairdryer to dry your dog, you must be particularly careful, both in the way you’re using it, and the type of pet dryer you pick.
 Here are some tips on how to pick the safest pet dryer for your pooch.

 You’ll need to get him acclimated to the dryer very gradually.
 Start by turning it on and let him get used to the sound in a neutral area.
 Once he’s used to the noise, you can bring him in your bathroom (or wherever you groom him) and let him listen to the sound in there.
 This way he will associate the sound of the hairdryer with the environment.

-For more tips on how to calm down your dog, I recommend you watch the below video.
+For more tips on how to calm down your dog and enjoy grooming, check out this guide.